modelo98/Julio_Hand_Proyect/README.md

 Collection of fotos, code and explanations of my robotic hand.

 # Robotic Hand Project 🤖
 Hand project of printed han in a 3D-Printer.
+You can start with Finger_Evolution.md